sudo-give-me-coffee/highquality-fy/README.md

 ## FAQ
 - **Will you provide a flatpak?**

-No, Flatpak is a worst way to distribute application, but if you want you can make it
+No, i don't like Flatpak, but if you want you can make it

 - **Already exist a tool to do it... why make another?**

-Simply, first that pre existing tool exist officially only for elementary os, and the tool uses a deprecated functions from GTK, so his existence is in risk
+Simply, first that pre existing tool exist officially only for elementaryOS, and the tool uses deprecated functions.

 - **Will you add more filters?**

-In this tool no, but open an issue with describing filter that i will try create a tool that apply it
+Maybe, open an issue with the filter description, i will try create a way to apply it

 <hr>